XL-SHAO/Drupella-YOLO/README.md

 ### Study area and image acquisition

 Underwater imagery was collected at two diving sites in Koh Tao, Thailand, namely Chalok Baan Kao Bay and Taa Chaa Bay, at a mean sampling depth of approximately 5 m.
 Field surveys were conducted in April and August 2023, as well as in January and September 2024.
+The resulting field dataset contains both still photographs and video-extracted frames of Drupella snails in branching coral habitats and is available as [drupella-dataset.zip](https://drive.google.com/file/d/1t53ldNqqKgMVdKANbA2-X6PaalZo1gXR/view?usp=sharing) contains both still photographs and video-extracted frames of *Drupella* snails in branching coral habitats.

 ### Dataset composition